 According to the Chinese tradition, tea plays an important role in the Cosmo.

 This is how Yu Lu in his The Classic of Tea puts it:

 Tea grows on land, that is “earth”; it is brewed in a stove, that is “metal”; it is heated by the burning “fire”, which is fuelled by charcoal, which is “wood”; the final tea drink is “water”.

 The process through which tea changes from being a plant to being a drink is a process of going through the natural process of five elements combined (metal, wood, water, fire and earth) in order to reach a state of harmony.

-His book, considered the masterpiece of the tea art, is a comprehensive guide on all things about this Asian drink, from its history, to the harvesting, processing, quality control, brewing, producing regions.
+His book, considered the masterpiece of the tea art, is a comprehensive guide on all things about this Asian drink, from its history to the harvesting, processing, quality control, brewing, and producing regions.

-At the tea market, all little shops look like cosy sitting rooms in which customers are invited to sit and taste the different kinds of teas and infusions before deciding which one to buy.
+At the tea market, all the little shops look like cozy sitting rooms in which customers are invited to sit and taste the different kinds of teas and infusions before deciding which one to buy.

-Only staring at the ritual is already fascinating.
-First there’s the washing of the tiny cups with hot water, then, the first time hot water is poured on the dry leaves inside the teapot and thrown away after one minute of infusion; the second time they pour water, they leave it for another minute and finally the set is ready for serving.
+Only staring at the ritual is already fascinating, one of the coolest things to do in China.
+First, there’s the washing of the tiny cups with hot water, then, the first time hot water is poured on the dry leaves inside the teapot and thrown away after one minute of infusion; the second time they pour water, they leave it for another minute and finally the set is ready for serving.